In this article:

-Zscaler vs. Netskope vs. Palo Alto vs. Cato: The SASE Selection Guide (2026)
+Zscaler vs Netskope vs Palo Alto vs Cato Networks: The SASE Comparison Guide (2026)

 This guide provides a technical, operational, and strategic comparison of these four platforms to assist CIOs, CISOs, and network architects in making an informed decision.